How to calculate sell-through rate & improve it if it’s too low

 If you have 10 products and you sell 200 units of one product and 100 units of another product, your STR rate for each product would be 20% (200/1000) and 10% (100/1000), respectively.

-Other ways of calculating sell-through rate include:
+Other ways of calculating STR include:

 • Dividing the number of units sold by the number of units available for sale at the end of the period.